 Sometimes there may be more than one area of breast cancer.
 In this case each area is measured:

 - multi-centric means there’s more than one area of breast cancer in different quarters of the breast

 - multi-focal means more than one area has been seen but only in one quarter of the breast

-Your pathology report will probably say if the cancer is localised (which means there’s only one area) or multiple foci (when there’s more than one area of cancer).
+Your pathology results usually include information on whether the cancer is localised (which means there’s only one area) or multiple foci (more than one area).

-Cancers are given a grade according to how different they are to normal breast cells and how quickly they are growing.
-In your pathology report this may also be called differentiation.
+Cancer cells are given a grade according to how different they are to normal breast cells and how quickly they are growing.

 Invasive breast cancer

 There are three grades of invasive breast cancer: